Our Mission is to nurture and educate refugee children to become seeds of change for South Sudan.

 We are always looking for great people to help our cause.
 Please click here for more information on volunteering.

-Donations to Seeds of South Sudan are Tax-Deductible
+Donations to Seeds Are Tax-Deductible

 Our all-volunteer board of directors and other volunteers makes your donation go even farther.
 The Tax ID number for Seeds is 45-484-3694.
 Click here to see how you can help.
 Thank you!